 - Kneel down on the floor and cross the front of your right ankle over the back of your left ankle while your feet point sideways.

-- Firmly press your knees while spreading your palms so that they look
+- Firmly press your knees while spreading your palms so that they look like the claws of a lion.

 - Inhale deeply through your nose, and stick your tongue out so that its tip is curled toward your chin.